RebelCode/wp-rss-aggregator/readme.txt

 == Changelog ==

+= 4.6.12 (2015-03-09) =
+* Fixed bug: The "Force feed" option was being removed by the Feed to Post add-on.

 = 4.6.11 (2015-03-04) =
 * Enhanced: The Help page now includes a support form if a premium add-on is detected.
 * Enhanced: Updated some translations for admin options.